Story

 Distance: 14.8 miles | Difficulty: Moderate

-The Monarch Lake Trailhead leading to Mirror Lake and Crater Lake is a popular backpacking hike in the Indian Peaks Wilderness.
-Follow the Cascade Trail which features waterfalls, streams and two shimmering lakes.
-The moderately-rated trail ends at Crater Lake with Lone Eagle Peak soaring above at 11,920’.
-There are established campsites around both Mirror and Crater Lake for backpackers with a permit.
+The Monarch Lake Trailhead leading to Mirror Lake and Crater Lake is a popular backpacking hike in Colorado’s Indian Peaks Wilderness.
+Follow the Cascade Trail which features two shimmering lakes, steep waterfalls and stream-side walks.
+The moderately rated trail ends at Crater Lake with Lone Eagle Peak soaring above at 11,920’.
+Established campsites around both Mirror and Crater Lake welcome permitted backpackers for an overnight near the water.

 Devil's Thumb Loop